 Six former Pittsburgh Pirates players born on this date and one transaction of note.

 John Buck, catcher for the 2013 Pirates.
 He was a seventh round draft pick out of high school in 1998 by the Houston Astros.
-He hit .286 in 36 games in the Gulf Coast League during his first season.
-In 1999, Buck spent most of the year in the New York-Penn League, where he hit .245 with three homers in 63 games.
-He moved up to Low-A in 2000 and batted .282 with 33 doubles and ten homers in 109 games.
-Despite strong results, he remained in Low-A in 2001, albeit in a different league, as the Astros switched affiliates.
-Buck hit .275 with 24 doubles and 22 homers in 122 games.
-He skipped up to Double-A in 2002, where he batted .263 with 29 doubles and 12 homers in 120 games for Round Rock of the Texas League.
-The 2003 season was spent in Triple-A, though he played just 78 games.
-He hit .255 with two homers.
-He was still in Triple-A in 2004 when the Astros traded him to the Kansas City Royals as part of a five-player/three-team deal on June 24th.
-Buck went right to the majors with the Royals and he hit .235 with 12 homers in 71 games, earning mild Rookie of the Year support.
-In his first full season in 2005, he hit .242 with 21 doubles and 12 homers in 118 games.
-He had very similar results in 2006, hitting .245 with 21 doubles and 11 homers in 114 games.
-In 113 games in 2007, Buck batted .222 with 18 homers and 48 RBIs.
-The 2008 season was his worst in Kansas City, with a .669 OPS.
-He hit .224 with nine homers in 109 games.
-He lost his starting job in 2009 and missed all of June.
-He finished with a .247 average and eight homers in 59 games.
+He hit .286 with 24 runs and 15 RBIs in 36 games in the Gulf Coast League during his first season.
+In 1999, Buck spent most of the year in the short-season New York-Penn League with Auburn, where he hit .245 with 36 runs, 17 doubles, three homers and 29 RBIs in 63 games.
+He also played four games that year for Michigan of the Low-A Midwest League.
+He stayed with Michigan in 2000 and batted .282 with 57 runs, 33 doubles, ten homers, 71 RBIs and 55 walks in 109 games.
+Despite strong results, he remained in Low-A in 2001, albeit in a different league, as the Astros switched affiliates to Lexington of the South Atlantic League.
+Buck hit .275 with 72 runs, 24 doubles, 22 homers, 73 RBIs and an .828 OPS in 122 games.
+He skipped up to Double-A in 2002, where he batted .263 with 48 runs, 29 doubles, 12 homers and 89 RBIs in 120 games for Round Rock of the Texas League.
+The 2003 season was spent in Triple-A with New Orleans of the Pacific Coast League, though he played just 78 games.
+He hit .255 with 32 runs, 18 doubles, two homers and 39 RBIs.
+He was still in New Orleans in 2004 when the Astros traded him to the Kansas City Royals as part of a five-player/three-team deal on June 24th.
+He was hitting .300 with 11 doubles, 12 homers and an .874 OPS in 65 games at the time of the trade.
+Buck went right to the majors with the Royals and he hit .235 with 36 runs, nine doubles, 12 homers and 30 RBIs in 71 games, earning mild Rookie of the Year support with an eighth place finish.

 Red Nonnenkamp, pinch-hitter for the Pirates on September 6, 1933.
 He spent four seasons in the minors before he got his only chance with the Pirates.
-Nonnenkamp debuted in Class-D ball at 18 years old in 1930, where he hit .297 with 20 extra-base hits in 114 games.
-In 1931, he played 122 games spread over two teams in the Class-C Middle Atlantic League, where his stats are incomplete at this time.
-For a short time, his rights were held by the Pirates, who sent him to an affiliated club in Altoona.
-He was playing for Tulsa of the Western League in 1932, a team backed by the Pirates both financially and with players, when he broke a bone in his right foot, which limited him to 16 games that season.
-When the owner of the Tulsa team wanted to buy the team outright from Pittsburgh, they worked out a deal on August 26, 1933 in which the Pirates got Nonnenkamp, along with Cy Blanton, who went on the become a star pitcher for the Pirates.
-Nonnenkamp was seen (then recommended) by Pirates scout Carleton Molesworth while playing for El Dorado of the Dixie League, where he hit .336 in 63 games.
-He reported to the Pirates on September 2nd and it was noted that he likely wouldn’t see much playing time until the pennant race was settled.
-In the second game of a doubleheader on September 6, 1933, Nonnenkamp batted for pitcher Bill Swift in the ninth inning of a 9-1 game that the Pirates were losing.
+Nonnenkamp debuted in Class-D ball at 18 years old in 1930, where he hit .297 with 20 extra-base hits in 114 games for Waynesboro of the Blue Ridge League.
+In 1931, he played 122 games spread over two teams (Scottdale and Jeannette/Altoona) in the Class-C Middle Atlantic League, where his stats are incomplete, but they show a .297 average and 27 extra-base hits.
+His rights were held by the Pirates for a short time that year, and they sent him to their affiliated club in Altoona.
+He was playing for Tulsa of the Class-A Western League in 1932, a team backed by the Pirates both financially and with players, when he broke a bone in his right foot.
+That injury limited him to 16 games that season, and he ended up batting .391 during that time.
+When the owner of the Tulsa team wanted to buy the team outright from Pittsburgh, they worked out a deal on August 26, 1933 in which the Pirates got Nonnenkamp and Cy Blanton, who went on the become a star pitcher for the Pirates.
+Pittsburgh acquired Nonnenkamp after he was recommended by Pirates scout Carleton Molesworth, who saw him playing on loan from Tulsa with El Dorado of the Class-C Dixie League during that 1933 season, where he hit .336 in 63 games.
+Nonnenkamp reported to the Pirates on September 2, 1933 and it was noted that he likely wouldn’t see much playing time until the pennant race was settled.
+In the second game of a doubleheader on September 6, 1933, he batted for pitcher Bill Swift in the ninth inning of a 9-1 game that the Pirates were losing.
 He would strike out against Giants pitcher Hal Schumacher.

 Billy Herman, second baseman for the 1947 Pirates.
 By the time he reached the Pirates in 1947, his playing career was basically over.
 He was acquired by the Pirates from the Boston Braves in a six-player deal on September 30, 1946 and was named manager of the team.
 It would be his first managerial experience in the majors.
 Herman played sporadically during the season, getting 11 starts at second base and two at first base, only once playing more than two days in a row.
 After leading the team to a 61-92 record, Herman stepped aside as the manager on the last day of the season.
 He went on to become a player/manager in the minors for two seasons, then later managed the Boston Red Sox for three years.
 As a player, Herman was a .304 career hitter, with 839 RBIs and 1,163 runs scored in 1, 922 games.
 Three times he led the league in games played, once in hits, once in doubles and once in triples.
 He hit over .300 seven times and missed two years during his prime while serving in WWII.
 Herman was elected to the Hall of Fame in 1975, joining Ralph Kiner and Hank Greenberg as members of that 1947 Pirates team in the Hall.

 Herman’s pro career began in 1928 at 18 years old.
-He hit .332 in Class-D ball that season and even got a four-game trial with Louisville of the American Association, one step from the majors.
-He batted .339 with 56 extra-base hits in Class-B in 1929, while also hitting .323 in 24 games for Louisville.
-The 1930 and 1931 seasons were both spent in Louisville, where he hit .305 with 40 doubles in 1930, then batted .350 in 118 games in 1931.
+He hit .332 with 31 extra-base hits in 106 games with Vicksburg of the Class-D Cotton States League that season and even got a four-game trial with Louisville of the Double-A American Association, one step from the majors.
+He batted .339 with 56 extra-base hits in 138 games at Dayton of the Class-B Central League in 1929, while also hitting .323 in 24 games for Louisville.
+The 1930 and 1931 seasons were both spent in Louisville, where he hit .305 with 40 doubles, seven triples and eight homers in 143 games in 1930, then batted .350 with 34 extra-base hits in 118 games in 1931.
 He joined the Chicago Cubs in August, debuting in the majors shortly after his 22nd birthday.
-Herman batted .327 in 25 games for the Cubs to finish out the 1931 season.
-He led the National League with 154 games played and 723 plate appearances during his first full season in the majors.
-He batted .314 with 42 doubles, 102 runs scored and 206 hits, which helped him to a ninth place finish in the MVP voting.
-Herman hit just .279 the next year and saw his OPS drop to .675 in 153 games, though he played strong defense, which kept his value high that year.
-He led the league second basemen in putouts and double plays.
-He was an All-Star in 1934, hitting .303 with 79 runs scored in 113 games.
+Herman batted .327/.405/.398 in 25 games for the Cubs to finish out the 1931 season.
+He led the National League with 154 games played and 723 plate appearances during his first full season in the majors in 1932.
+He batted .314 with 102 runs scored, 206 hits, 50 extra-base hits (42 doubles) and 51 RBIs, which helped him to a ninth place finish in the MVP voting.
+He set a career high with 14 steals, but he was thrown out 18 times, which led the National League.
+Herman hit just .279 in 1933, and saw his OPS drop to .675 in 153 games, though he played strong defense, which kept his value high that year.
+He scored 82 runs that year and hit 35 doubles.
+He also led all NL second basemen in putouts and double plays.
+He was an All-Star in 1934, hitting .303 with 79 runs scored, 30 extra-base hits and 42 RBIs in 113 games.
 The next year started a string of three big seasons.

 On this date in 1990, the Pirates signed pitcher Jerry Reuss as a free agent.
-The 41-year-old lefty won 61 games over five seasons for the Pirates in the 1970s, but he was at the end of his 22-year career when he returned to Pittsburgh.
-Reuss signed in July, but he would pitch in the minors until September.
-He made three relief appearances for the Pirates, then got a start in the final game of the season.
+The 41-year-old lefty won 61 games over five seasons for the Pirates in the 1970s, but he was at the end of his 22-year career when he returned to Pittsburgh 11 years after they traded him to the Los Angeles Dodgers for Rick Rhoden.
+Reuss signed with the Pirates in early July, but he would pitch in the minors until September.
+Once he got recalled, he made three relief appearances for the Pirates, then got a start in the final game of the season.
 In his four appearances, he gave up three runs over 7.2 innings.
 He finished his career with 220 wins.